Inspiration

 Chazuna Activity Website: https://chazunayoyaku.rsvsys.jp/events/list

-Historical Park of Tea and Uji Town (Chazuna)
+Historical Park of Tea and Uji Land (Chazuna)

-Historical Park of Tea and Uji Town (Chazuna)
+Historical Park of Tea and Uji Land (Chazuna)

-If you want to learn about Uji tea and the culture and history of Uji, this is the place to start.
-This history-filled park is located at the center of several historical locations, linking the Uji …
+If you want to learn about Uji tea and the history and culture of Uji, this is the perfect place to start.
+With the rich history of Uji, the park is located among several historical sites, including …

 Taiho-an – experience tea ceremony